 Where a registrant decides to submit the dispute to binding arbitration, it shall notify the relevant registrar prior to initiating the arbitration proceeding with the competent arbitral tribunal.
 The registrar shall notify the IGO Complainant of the registrant’s decision to initiate arbitration.

+Implementation Guidance:

+The EPDP team believes that the selection of the appropriate arbitral rules and provider(s) is a matter more appropriately addressed during implementation.
+To that end, the EPDP team has developed a set of policy principles which are set out in Annex [ ] of this Final Report.
+These policy principles are intended to be an overarching guidance framework for the Implementation Review Team that will be formed to advise ICANN org on the implementation of approved policies from this EPDP.

 Recommendation #4: Arbitral Review following a URS Proceeding